 4. Pepper and Garlic Mixture

-This potent mixture is a home remedy that kills caterpillars.
+This potent mixture is a home remedy for killing caterpillars.
 It also works well as a natural repellent for aphids and cabbage moths.

 5. Chili Spray